edwardUL99/inject-lite/README.md

 ### @Priority
 Used to annotate a dependency in conjunction with @Injectable.
-The value is an integer value which the lower value giving the dependency a higher priority over other dependencies of the same type
+The value is an integer value which the lower value giving the dependency a higher priority over other dependencies of the same type.

+This annotation is **deprecated**.
+It used to be used as a strategy to determine how to select a dependency when multiple exist of the same type.
+However, in a future release, this ambiguity will be disallowed, and when it occurs, a name has to be provided

 ### @ConstantDependencies and @Constant
 ConstantDependencies marks a class as defining **public static final** fields that can be injected.
 These are constants